 The introduction of a highly strategic business model developed by myself paved the way for a complete turnaround and the streamlining of the SETA’s operations & processes.
 The overall performance of the FP&M SETA increased to 86.2%.
 This has resulted in the establishment of a best practice organization that has met and exceeded organizational objectives and performance standards.

 I am pleased to inform all of our stakeholders that strategically we are fully aligned to supporting Government in addressing the MTEF priorities, most especially unemployment and poverty alleviation.
-In order to promote labour absorption within our sub-sectors we have encouraged our industry partners to develop sector strategies aligned to skills development action plans that would promote economic growth & sustainability of our industries.
+In order to promote labour absorption within our sub-sectors, we have encouraged our industry partners to develop sector strategies aligned to skills development action plans that would promote economic growth & sustainability of our industries.

-The FP&M SETA’s financial performance has improved steadily with significant strides being made to ensure adequate financial and administrative controls to deliver prudent financial management with strict adherence to generally acceptable accounting practices and National Treasury Regulations.
+The FP&M SETA’s financial performance has improved steadily with significant strides being made to ensure adequate financial and administrative controls to deliver prudent financial management with strict adherence to generally accepted accounting practices and National Treasury Regulations.
 Financial prudence is the cornerstone to financial effectiveness and efficiencies.
 I have put measures in place to ensure optimal financial prudence and no wasteful expenditure within the organization.
 In implementing the new business model, I have adopted a “decentralized” strategy to project management, thus ensuring quicker turnaround of projects from project initiation to close-out.

 Our research partnership with WITS University has yielded excellent results – everything we do at the SETA is informed and underpinned by research.
 Key to the success of this intervention has been empirical research activities undertaken in collaboration with our research partners to identify the occupations in demand within our sector.
-Through this initiative we will also be able to create a pool of high level black researchers.
+Through this initiative, we will also be able to create a pool of high-level black researchers.
 The SETA has an extensive performance management system in place to monitor and review the overall performance of staff.
 Performance agreements are aligned to key performance areas and targets of personnel.
 The Performance Management System is aligned to the performance standards of the organizations and an employee performance rewards scheme.

 It is my objective to drive high organizational performance in the FP&M SETA that will result in the SETA being recognized as an effective and credible skills development partner ensuring delivery of service excellence.
 The SETA has an extensive performance management system in place to monitor and review the overall performance of staff.
 Performance agreements are aligned to key performance areas and targets of personnel.
 The Performance Management System is aligned to the performance standards of the organizations and an employee performance rewards scheme.